vladimirvivien/automi/docs/automi.md

     })
     <- strm.SinkTo(new(bytes.Buffer))
 ```
+# Batches
+Automi supports the notion of batches (or windows) that can be applied to a stream.
+A batch is
+an operator that collects items from a stream.
+Then the batch releases the collected items, as
+a group, based on trigger logic associated with the batch.
+Batches allow operations that can only
+be applied on collections to take place (see batch operations below).
+For intance, once a batch is
+realized, a `Sort` operation can be applied to the batched items.

 ## Operating on Batches
 Automi comes with several operators that are intended to process streamed items that have been batched (using the `Batch` operator) or are of slice type `[]T` where `T` is type of elements in the slice.
 Automi comes with several batch operators that apply grouping, sorting, or a reductive operators on the streamed items.